List of farmers

 The mailing list will be tailored to your requirements and we can also launch an email or postal marketing campaign on your behalf, saving your valuable time.

-Who should use the List of Farmers?
+Who Should Use the List of Farmers?

 If you are looking to promote your farm machinery or leasing options then this is an ideal option for you.
-In addition, anyone that is promoting other products and services to the agricultural or horticultural sectors then these files will work well.
+In addition, anyone who is promoting other products and services to the agricultural or horticultural sectors then these files will work well.

 Who is on the List of Farmers?